-Goal 1: An improved and diversified economy.
+An improved and diversified economy.
+Goal 1:

-- Assist existing businesses and industry to improve their efficiency and ability Objective 1: to stay competitive. - Objective 2: Encourage new business formation. - Objective 3: Promote ongoing dialog between the Town, the County, and the Columbia County Economic Development Corporation to ensure that economic development projects are consistent with the goals and objectives of the Town's Comprehensive Plan. - Encourage intergovernmental cooperation in the siting of new business - Objective 4: opportunities and retaining existing businesses.
+- Assist existing businesses and industry to improve their efficiency and ability Objective 1: to stay competitive. - Objective 2: Promote ongoing dialog between the Town, the County, and the Columbia County Economic Development Corporation to ensure that economic development projects are consistent with the goals and objectives of the Town's Comprehensive Plan. - Develop basic design standards for all home-based businesses to be Objective 3: consistent with the Fountain Prairie Year 2020 Land Use Plan.

-Support the Town's agricultural economy by ensuring prime farmland is permanently Goal 2: retained for agricultural uses.
+Goal 2: Support the Town's agricultural economy by ensuring prime farmland is permanently retained for agricultural uses.

-- Objective 1: Restrict subdivision and non-farm development on prime farmland. - Objective 2: Retain property assessments of farmland consistent with their intended use. - Objective 3: Encourage participation in the farmland preservation program. - Objective 4: Discourage the rezoning of land zoned agricultural. - Discourage the sale of prime farmland to non-agricultural interests.
-Objective 5: - Objective 6: Direct rural, non-farm uses to those areas least suitable for cultivation. - Objective 7: Prohibit isolated commercial and industrial uses in agricultural, residential and open space areas. - Objective 8: Consider adopting a right to farm ordinance.
+- Objective 1: Restrict subdivision and non-farm development on prime farmland. - Objective 2: Retain property assessments of farmland consistent with their intended use. - Objective 3: Encourage participation in the farmland preservation program. - Objective 4: Discourage the rezoning of land that is currently zoned agricultural. - Objective 5: Discourage the sale of prime farmland to non-agricultural interests. - Direct rural, non-farm uses to those areas that are least suitable for Objective 6: cultivation. - Prohibit isolated commercial and industrial uses in agricultural, residential Objective 7: and open space areas. - Investigate the use of grant monies to purchase development rights.
+Objective 8: - Objective 9: Consider adopting a right-to-farm ordinance, in addition to the existing right-to-farm language which is required on all certified survey maps.

-Protect and enhance the Town's scenic and environmental character as an economic Goal 3: asset to the Town and the region.
+Goal 3: Protect and enhance the Town's scenic and environmental character as an economic asset to the Town and the region.